-BCBS has a variety of relationships with other Blue Cross and/or Blue Shield Licensees referred to generally as "Inter-Plan Programs."
+BCBS has a variety of relationships with other Blue Cross and/or Blue Shield Licensees, generally referred to as Inter-Plan Programs.
 Whenever you obtain healthcare services outside of BCBS's service area, the claims for these services may be processed through one of these Inter-Plan Programs, which includes the BlueCard Program and may include negotiated National Account arrangements available between BCBS and other Blue Cross and Blue Shield Licensees.

-Typically, when accessing care outside the BCBS service area, you will obtain care from healthcare providers that have a contractual agreement (i.e., are "participating providers") with the local Blue Cross and/or Blue Shield Licensee in that other geographic area ("Host" Plan).
+Typically, when accessing care outside the BCBS service area, you will obtain care from healthcare providers that have a contractual agreement (i.e., participating providers) with the local Blue Cross and/or Blue Shield Licensee in that other geographic area (host plan).
 In some instances, you may obtain care from non-participating healthcare providers.